 - Uses OFFSET to create a dynamic range

-- Adjusts the range as I copy it down
+- Adjusts the range as it is copied down

 - Calculates the average of the last 20 days

-I can easily modify the period by changing the “20” in the formula.
-For weighted moving averages, I combine this with the SUMPRODUCT formula:
+The period can be modified by changing the 20 in the formula.
+For weighted moving averages, combine this with the SUMPRODUCT formula:

 =SUMPRODUCT(OFFSET(B2,ROW(A1)-ROW($A$2),0,20,1),{20,19,18,17,16,15,14,13,12,11,10,9,8,7,6,5,4,3,2,1})/210

-This gives more weight to recent prices, providing a more responsive indicator for my analysis.
+This gives more weight to recent prices, providing a more responsive indicator for market analysis.

 Best Practices and Troubleshooting